merely-useful/py-rse/index.md

 -   Find, handle, and fix errors in your code.
 -   Test your software and know which parts have not yet been tested.
 -   Publish your code and research in open and reproducible ways.
--   Organise small and medium-sized data science projects.
+-   Organize small and medium-sized data science projects.
 -   Create Python packages that can be installed in standard ways.

 Each chapter concludes with some exercises,